 - Lemon slices and fresh parsley (to serve)

 - Lightly salt and pepper the pork cutlets.
 Place them between two sheets of plastic wrap and pound them thin using a meat mallet or rolling pin, to 1/8 inch thick.
 Set the cutlets aside.

 - Melt the butter in a medium sauté pan and add enough oil to fill the pan to 1/8 inch.
 Heat the oil and butter over high heat until it begins to crackle.
 (Tip: Toss a little breading into the hot oil, if it crisps up nicely, but doesn’t burn, then you know your oil is ready.)

 - Place the flour and breadcrumbs each in their own shallow dish.
 Place the beaten eggs in a shallow bowl.

 Finally, dip the cutlet into the breadcrumbs, covering it completely, but not pressing the breadcrumbs into the cutlet.
 Let any excess breadcrumbs fall off.

-- Immediately transfer the breaded cutlet to the hot oil.
-Fry for 1-2 minutes, each side until golden brown.
+Immediately transfer the breaded cutlet to the hot oil.
+Fry the cutlet for 1-2 minutes on each side until golden brown.
 Transfer the cutlets to a paper towel lined platter or wire rack.